Concept Mapping My Academic Writing Course

 Efficient and Effective Grading of Student Writing Workshop

-After several years, I like to think I’ve become somewhat better at offering constructive criticism of student writing.
-It’s never become “easy,” but I think I’ve become more effective in advancing students’ writign abilities and efficient in my time spent on the task.
+After several years, I like to think I’ve become better at offering constructive criticism of student writing and becoming more effective at helping students write critically.
 Below, I offer some of the slides I presented on this topic for our university’s Instructional Development program for TAs and add some additional commentary.

-Our workshop was fairly small and thus I wanted to start by survying our group’s attitudes towards elements of the writing process.
-Using Mentimeter, the first question asked the worksohp attendees to rate their opinions of the importance of drafting, peer-review, and creating rubrics:
+Our workshop was fairly small so I started by surveying our group’s attitudes towards elements of the writing process.
+Using Mentimeter, the first question asked the attendees to rate their opinions of the importance of drafting, peer-review, and creating rubrics:

 The numbers above represent the averages of the individual responses (“5” being the most “necessary”).
 Of those, creating grading rubrics was deemed the most important among our group.
-Happily, this aligned with the workshopping component of my presentation.
-Drafting and peer review require some “experice” (ahem, failures) on the teaher’s part to get it “right.”
+Happily, this aligned with the work-shopping component of my presentation.
+Drafting and peer review require some “experience” (ahem, failures) on the teacher’s part to get it “right.”
 Nevertheless, I consider all three to be closely related, I’ll return to this below.

 The second question asked the participants to do a cost-benefit analysis of creating rubrics, setting up peer-review, and giving ample commentary: